Police: Amazon fisherman confesses to killing missing men

 “We found the bodies 3 kilometers (nearly 2 miles) into the woods,” the investigator said, adding that officers traveled about one hour and forty minutes by boat and 25 more into the woods to reach the burial spot.

 Torres said the remains were expected to be identified within days, and if confirmed as the missing men, “will be returned to the families of the two.”
-A federal police plane flew the remains into Brasilia on Thursday evening to undergo testing.
+A federal police plane flew the remains into Brasilia on Thursday evening, and officials said testing would begin Friday.

 The suspect’s family had said previously that he denied any wrongdoing and claimed police tortured him to try to get a confession.